 “Some of the corruption and policies that had been plaguing the city were being cleared, and it provided a basis for us to grow,” he says.

 Turning Detroit’s Misfortune into an Opportunity for Growth

 By 2013, Hosey felt the time was right to return to development.
 He resigned his position with Bank of America and set about using the skills he had acquired to build his own development company.

 “When the opportunity presented itself in a way that grabbed me, that’s when I decided to go for it,” he says.

 In this “audio postcard” Developer Richard Hosey talks about the challenges and opportunities he has faced in bringing projects online in Detroit.

 For Hosey, the opportunity came in the form of the former Tushiyah United Hebrew School at Kirby and St. Antoine streets in Midtown.
 When he saw the old school building that would eventually become his first project, it was in very poor condition.

-“There were kind of makeshift furnaces set up in the hallway that someone had brought down.
-There were whole sections of the building blocked off with wood barriers, because there were leaks and ceilings had fallen,” he recalls.
+“There was kind of makeshift furnaces set up in the hallway that someone had brought down.
+There were whole sections of the building blocked off with wood barriers because there were leaks and ceilings had fallen,” he recalls.